 Styling the guide lines

-There are several options available for changing how the lines and their titles appear, and what each of them do should be fairly obvious:
+There are several options available for changing how the lines and their titles appear, listed below (each option name links to the relevant options index page):

-Setting one of these options will change the appearance of all the guide lines on the graph, but you can alter the appearance of individual lines by passing named options along with their value and title/axis:
+Setting one of these options will change the appearance of all the guide lines on the graph, though you can alter the appearance of individual lines by passing named options in the array with the value and title/axis:

 $settings = array( "guideline" => array(10, "Target", "text_colour" => "red") );